vrakosky/chatbot_webservice/README.md

 # chatbot_webservice
 Intelligent and interactive resume website (responsive) with a chatbot communication using Gradle webservice.
-The chatbot have the capacity to interact with the résumé information with a personalized tag.
+The chatbot have the capacity to interact with the résumé information with a personalized style of talk.

 2 in 1 catboat application can both play the role as a Robot and as a Web-service Chat.
 Everybody all around the world can contribute into the chatbot application, every message will be located with the name of the users and the corresponding flag.